Formula 1

 Published

-Lewis Hamilton and Max Verstappen are the highest-earning F1 drivers, but how much is the rest of the grid reportedly paid?
+Lewis Hamilton and Max Verstappen are the top-earning Formula 1 drivers, but what are the reported salaries of the rest of the racers on the grid?

-It is no surprise that Lewis Hamilton has F1’s top salary, having penned a two-year deal with Mercedes last July that runs until the end of 2023.
+It comes as no surprise that Lewis Hamilton holds the highest salary in Formula 1, having signed a two-year contract with Mercedes in July that will last until the end of 2023.

 Max Verstappen (Red Bull) – £29m ($35m)

-Earlier this year, Max Verstappen signalled his commitment to Red Bull by signing the longest F1 deal on the grid, a five-year contract extension.
+Earlier this year, Max Verstappen solidified his commitment to Red Bull by signing the longest Formula 1 contract on the grid, a five-year extension.

 Fernando Alonso (Alpine) – £16.5m ($20m)

-The two-time world champion was in his final year with Alpine before switching to Aston Martin for 2023.
+The two-time world champion was in his last year with Alpine before moving to Aston Martin for 2023.

 Sebastian Vettel (Aston Martin) – £12.4m ($15m)